-- Failing to check in/out at all the checkpoints (120 minutes) - Failing to respect the 10-minute mandatory stops. - Lack of respect for nature and the environmentally friendly profile of the race: improperly discarding garbage or other items - Not carrying the mandatory backpack equipment - Taking off a helmet during race activities - Ride without wearing starting numbers - Tampering with starting number or mounting them in violation of race rules - Receiving assistance from a third party - Inconsiderate riding / unfair behavior or actions - Repeatedly and willfully taking shortcuts - Thwart competitors
+- Failing to check in/out at all the checkpoints.
+(Punishment 120 minutes) - Failing to stay at the checkpoint for the mandatory time.
+(Punishment 10 minutes) - Fail to comply with the race route.
+If the team repeatedly deviates from the race route and/or strays very far from the race route, the team may be disqualified. - Lack of respect for nature and the environmentally friendly profile of the race: improperly discarding garbage or other items 120 minutes - Not carrying the mandatory backpack equipment.
+(Punishment 30-120 minutes) - Taking off a helmet during race activities - Ride without wearing starting numbers. - Tampering with starting numbers or mounting them in violation of race rules - Receiving assistance from a third party outside of the checkpoint areas - Inconsiderate riding / unfair behavior or actions - Repeatedly and willfully taking shortcuts - Thwart competitors - Private support crews are getting in the way of other competitors at the checkpoints. - Private support crews use Offroad Finnmark's support at checkpoints.